-Annual Education Results Report 2014-2015 Three-Year Education Plan 2015-2018
+Annual Education Results Report 2014-2015 Three-Year Education Plan 2015-2018 learning as unique as every student

 Calgary Board of Education Students can realize their full potential by learning in ways that acknowledge their individuality within the context of classroom, school and community.
 This is why the CBE is dedicated to personalized learning.
 Each of our 116,985 students is supported by their teachers, schools and our entire organization.
 The CBE has the capacity to lead in education while honouring each student's gifts.
 The result is a rich and dynamic learning experience which enables individual students to build a foundation which will enable them to thrive in life, work and continued learning.